 End-to-end encryption – This guarantees data sent between two parties cannot be viewed by anyone else.
 Most of the internal communication tools such as Slack or Google Hangouts will come with this as standard, but it’s worth checking whichever messaging tool you use.

 Encryption as a Service (EaaS) – EaaS represents the next step up from cloud storage encryption.
 It’s the perfect tool for small businesses who want to use encryption but lack the resources to do manage it themselves.
-EaaS subscription models typically include full-disk encryption, database encryption and file encryption.
+EaaS subscription models typically include full-disk, database, and file encryption.

 Of course, these are far from the only uses of encryption.
 You can also use it to protect certain fields on your website, encrypt everything leaving or entering your web server and a hundred other things besides.
 The above are just the most common applications for SMEs.